Arefin21/Arefin21/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on :
+🔭 I’m currently working on: Laravel

-- 🌱 I’m currently learning: DB Design, Laravel & Back-End technology
+🌱 I’m currently learning: Database Design, React, and Front-End Technologies

-- 💬 Ask me about Backend management
+💬 Ask me about: Backend Management

-- ⓕ reach me: Facebook: arefin.shagor69
+ⓕ Reach me on Facebook: arefin.shagor69

+💼 Connect with me on LinkedIn: in/arefinshagor

-- 🚴 Fun fact: Cycling
+🚴 Fun fact: I love cycling!
   <div>  </div>
 <h3 align="left">💻 Languages and Tools</h3>